cmshanahan/nhl-contract-predictions/README.md

 After running my model on the test set for the data, I ended up with RMSE of 0.97% and 1.0 years respectively for salary and contract length.
 This converts to roughly $805,000 in 2019.
 Comparing this to the baseline model of selecting the mean contract every time, we find a *67% improvement on salary, and a 47% improvement on contract length*.
 We can convert this to total value by multiplying salary and contract length to obtain a single value for *improvement of 58%* over the baseline.

 RMSE pick mean cap_pct: 2.9%
     translates to 2019 Cap Hit of: $2,407,000
 RMSE pick mean length: 1.9 years

 RMSE Cap_pct: 0.97% (**Improvement: 67%**)
     translates to 2019 Cap Hit of: $805,100
 RMSE Length: 1.0 years (**Improvement: 47%**)

 RMSE for predicting mean Total Value: $17,899,000
-RMSE for Gradient Boosted Model Total Value: $7,523,000 **Improvement: 58.0%**
+RMSE for Gradient Boosted Model Total Value: $7,523,000
+**Improvement: 58.0%**

 As a final step, I fed the upcoming crop of 2019 free agents into my model to see the results.
-I've displayed a few of the more prominent free agents in the following table, and the full results are viewable as a csv in the conc folder.
+I've displayed a few of the more prominent free agents in the following table, and the full results are viewable as a csv in the 'conc' folder.

 <img src="images/fa_preds.png" alt="drawing" width="550"/>